LianAarts/Mesh-sensor-network/rootselection/readme.md

 ## Extra functionality:

-1. Reset name with button
+1. Reset the name with a button

 ## 1. Configuration of the identifier